sajjadGG/book-python/basics/function/doctest.rst

     >>> round(0.1+0.2, 17)
     0.30000000000000004

-More information in :ref:`Math Precision`.
+More information in `Math Precision`

 Test Bool